-- Scroll, using the SEEK PSCAN up or down arrows, until FOB HORN appears on the display. - Press the 1 PREV or 2 NEXT button to enter the submenu.
+- Scroll, using the SEEK/PSCAN up or down arrows, until FOB HORN appears on the display. - Press the PREV or NEXT button to enter the submenu.
 The current selection will have an asterisk () next to it.
-If you do not wish to change the current mode, you can either exit the programming mode by following the directions later in this section or program the next feature available on your vehicle. - Scroll, using the 1 PREV or 2 NEXT buttons, through the modes to change the current mode. - With your preference displayed, press the TUNE DISP button to select.
+If you do not wish to change the current mode, you can either exit the programming mode by following the directions later in this section or program the next feature available on your vehicle. - Scroll, using the PREV or NEXT buttons, through the modes to change the current mode.

+4. With your preference displayed, press the TUNE/ DISP button to select.
 A chime will be heard to verify the new setting.
 The new selection will be displayed with an asterisk () for one second.

-If your vehicle has the optional content theft-deterrent system, the first time a remote UNLOCK command is received, three flashes will be seen and three horn chirps heard to indicate an alarm condition has occurred since last arming.
-See Content Theft-Deterrent on page 2-15.
+If your vehicle has the optional content theft-deterrent system, the first time the remote UNLOCK command is received three flashes will be seen and three chirps will be heard to indicate an alarm condition has occurred since last arming.
+See Theft-Deterrent Systems on page 2-16.